guino/Domoticz-DSCEnvisalink-Plugin/README.md

 # Domoticz-DSCEnvisalink-Plugin
-Full version of DSC Envisalink Plugin for Domoticz home automation
+Full version of DSC/Honeywell Envisalink Plugin for Domoticz home automation

-Controls a single DSC Alarm (PC1616) Envisalink on your network.
+Controls a single DSC Alarm (PC1616) or Honeywell (Vista 15/20P) Envisalink on your network.

 ## Key Features

 * Creates a Contact device per zone that show Open/Closed status.
 These can be changed to 'Motion' devices in the Device Edit page and they will show On/Off (recommend setting an Off Delay otherwise activity is rarely seen in the Web UI)
 * Creates an Alert per partition that shows partition state, useful if you don't want to use the Security Panel integration or you have more than one partition.
 * Creates a Contact device for each Command Output/Partition combination seen.
-The DSC only reports activation so an Off Delay must exist for the device to reset).
+The DSC only reports activation so an Off Delay must exist for the device to reset) [DSC ONLY]
 * Optionally creates a Security Panel device that allows arming and disarming via Domoticz.
+* Alarm Selector - Device that allows arming and disarming via Domoticz.
+[HONEYWELL ONLY]
 * When network connectivity is lost the Domoticz UI will optionally show the device(s) with Red banner

 ## Example